Q: Are there any scholarships specifically for Secondary Education students?

 Q: Do I have to take a Comprehensive Exam towards the the end of my program?

-Answer: Students in the Traditional Master's and in the Educational Specialist Programs must take a comprehensive exam.
-These students must submit a comps sign-up sheet to Nancy Timpa in EB 119 about a month before the scheduled exam date.
-Students in the Undergraduate Program and Alternative Masters Program (AMP) do an electronic portfolio.
+Answer: Students who were admitted to the Traditional Master's and the Educational Specialist Programs on an earlier checklist must take a comprehensive exam.
+These students should contact their advisors one semester prior to their anticipated graduation.
+Students in the Undergraduate Program, Alternative Masters Program (AMP) and the new checklists for the traditional MA and EdS program do an electronic portfolio.

 Q: Do I have to apply for a degree?